Mangudi Minor: Production

-A Tamil remake of the Hindi film Raampur Ka Lakshman was announced as being in development in March 1973 with S. P. Muthuraman attached as director, Rajan Enterprises producing and V. C. Guhanathan as screenwriter; it did not materialise.
-The film was originally titled Raman Thambi Lakshmanan.
+A Tamil remake of the Hindi film Raampur Ka Lakshman was announced as being in development in March 1973 with S. P. Muthuraman attached as director, Rajan Enterprises producing and V. C. Guhanathan as screenwriter.
+The film was later titled Raman Thambi Lakshmanan and Vietnam Veedu Sundaram was attached to write the dialogues, but it did not materialise.
 When the project was revived by a different company with Guhanathan as director, he approached Rajinikanth to act in the film.
-Rajinikanth initially refused due to his busy schedule, but later accepted and completed his work within nine days.
+Rajinikanth initially refused due to his busy schedule but later accepted and completed his work within nine days.

+Soundtrack

+The music was composed by Chandrabose, and Vaali wrote the lyrics.
+The song "Neenga Nenachapadi" attained popularity.